ArctosDB/documentation-wiki/_documentation/identifications.markdown

 Arctos maintains a history of determinations for each specimen.
-Specimens are therefore reidentified by adding a new determination and retaining prior determination(s) as “unaccepted.”
+Specimens are therefore reidentified by adding a new determination and retaining prior determination(s) as "unaccepted."
 This means that there can be only one accepted determination, but not necessarily that prior identifications are wrong.
 In fact, complimentary IDs by experts or by alternative methods enhance the value of the specimen.